Minimal cover of high-dimensional chaotic attractors by embedded recurrent patterns: Introduction

-In this work we adopt the following pragmatic approach: From the set of all available coherent structures, we select a subset which maximally covers the chaotic attractor with minimal redundancy.
-We call such a subset a {\em minimal cover} of the attractor.
-The elements of this subset can then be used to describe the overall structure of the attractor.
-In order to perform the selection, we need to define the notion of `closeness' (or proximity) of coherent structures to one another and to points on the attractor.
-Generally, the specific choice of metric is not important, since the metric of the embedding space changes under topologically conjugate transformations.
-The key feature that distinguishes `close' points from `distant' points in phase space is that orbits originating from `close' points will remain close for some time (albeit exponentially diverging in the unstable manifold).
-This is true even if we view the dynamics in projection on a low-dimensional subspace.
-Therefore, it is preferable to measure distance not between individual points in space, but between segments of orbits.
-In this context, as we demonstrate below, the notion of the Hausdorff distance \cite{hausdorff1927mengenlehre} between sets (in this case between segments of trajectories) is useful.
+The key feature that distinguishes `close' points from `distant' points in phase space is that trajectories originating from `close' points will remain close for some time (albeit exponentially diverging in the unstable directions).
+This is usually true even if we view the dynamics in projection on a low-dimensional subspace.
+Therefore, it is preferable to measure distance not between individual points in space, but between segments of trajectories.
+In this context, as we demonstrate below, the notion of the Hausdorff distance~\cite{hausdorff1927mengenlehre} between sets (in this case between segments of trajectories) is useful.